rivelco/ENCORE/_sources/installation.rst.txt

 To install using this method simple open your conda terminal, go to the EnsemblesGUI folder and type this commands.

-This commands creates a Conda environment called `ensgui` and then activates it.
+This commands creates a Conda environment called `encore` and then activates it.

 .. code-block:: console

     conda env create -f environment.yml
-    conda activate ensgui
+    conda activate encore

 2.B Manual installation using pip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~